View Margaret Read's Obituary on seattletimes.com and share memories

 Margaret (Peggy) Grace (Logan) Read

-Margaret (Peggy) Grace (Logan) Read passed away in Mukilteo, WA on January 17, 2020, at the age of 95, surrounded by her loving children.
+Born on November 2, 1924, Margaret (Peggy) Grace (Logan) Read passed away in Mukilteo on January 17, 2020, at the age of 95, surrounded by her loving children.
 Peggy was a dedicated wife to her husband Richard (Dick) and a joyful and loving mother to their twelve children.
-Born and raised with her three Logan brothers in the Greenwood neighborhood, she was a proud graduate of Ballard High School and went on to attend Seattle University where she met and married her lifelong sweetheart.
-They raised their family in the Capitol Hill neighborhood of Seattle, appreciating the area's beauty and close proximity to their sizable extended family.
+Born and raised with her three brothers in the Greenwood neighborhood, she was a proud graduate of Ballard High School and went on to attend Seattle University where she met and married her lifelong sweetheart.
+Dick and Peggy later moved to Cambridge, MA and started a family during his graduate work and subsequent teaching at MIT.
+They eventually relocated their growing family back to the Pacific Northwest, specifically the Capitol Hill neighborhood of Seattle, drawn to the area's beauty and close proximity to their sizable extended family.

+During the 1960s Dick and Peggy desired a Puget Sound getaway for their children and, in a joint effort with family and friends, constructed the first of many Read family cabins on Whidbey Island.
+This beach cabin remains the epicenter of summer crabbing, clamming, fishing and kayaking activities for the Read children, grandchildren and great-grandchildren.

-St. Joseph Church (Seattle) on Tuesday, January 28th.
-Prayer of the Rosary will begin at 9:30, with a Funeral Mass at 10:00 followed by a reception in the adjoining Social Hall.
+Church (Seattle) on Tuesday, January 28th.
+Prayer of the Rosary will begin at 9:30, with a Funeral Mass at 10:00 followed by a reception in the Social Hall.

 Remembrances may be sent to Saint Vincent de Paul or the South Whidbey Food Bank, both favorite charities of Mom.